MicheleBertoli/react-automata/README.md

 [David](https://twitter.com/DavidKPiano), for giving a very informative (and fun) [talk](https://www.youtube.com/watch?v=VU1NKX6Qkxc) about infinitely better UIs, and building [xstate](https://github.com/davidkpiano/xstate).

-[Ryan](https://twitter.com/ryanflorence), for [experimenting](https://www.youtube.com/watch?v=MkdV2-U16tc) with xstate and React - Ryan's approach to React has always been a source of inspiration to me.
+[Ryan](https://twitter.com/ryanflorence), for [experimenting](https://www.youtube.com/watch?v=MkdV2-U16tc) with xstate and React - Ryan's approach to React has always been a source of inspiration.

+[Erik](https://twitter.com/mogsie), for writing about [statecharts](https://statecharts.github.io/), and showing me how to keep UI and state machine decoupled.